pixijs/guides/basics/textures.md

 As we alluded to above, you can make a Texture out of more than just images:

-Video
-: Pass an HTML5 `<VIDEO>` element to `PIXI.BaseTexture.from()` to allow you to display video in your project.
+Video: Pass an HTML5 `<VIDEO>` element to `PIXI.BaseTexture.from()` to allow you to display video in your project.
 Since it's a texture, you can tint it, add filters, or even apply it to custom geometry.

-Canvas
-: Similarly, you can wrap an HTML5 `<CANVAS>` element in a BaseTexture to let you use canvas's drawing methods to dynamically create a texture.
+Canvas: Similarly, you can wrap an HTML5 `<CANVAS>` element in a BaseTexture to let you use canvas's drawing methods to dynamically create a texture.

-SVG
-: Pass in an `<SVG>` element or load a .svg URL, and PixiJS will attempt to rasterize it.
+SVG: Pass in an `<SVG>` element or load a .svg URL, and PixiJS will attempt to rasterize it.
 For highly network-constrained projects, this can allow for beautiful graphics with minimal network load times.

-RenderTexture
-: A more advanced (but very powerful!) feature is to build a Texture from a {@link PIXI.RenderTexture}.
+RenderTexture: A more advanced (but very powerful!) feature is to build a Texture from a {@link PIXI.RenderTexture}.
 This can allow for building complex geometry using a {@link PIXI.Geometry} object, then baking that geometry down to a simple texture.

 Each of these texture sources has caveats and nuances that we can't cover in this guide, but they should give you a feeling for the power of PixiJS's texture system.
 TODO: link to advanced textures guide